 - Level 4: A merchant processing less than 20,000 transactions per year

-2. Non-compliance could cost your organisation a lot of money
+2. Non-compliance could have significant ramifications on your organisation

-Data breaches are a negative result of non-compliance and after the implementation of the General Data Protection Regulation (GDPR), the cost of not appropriately dealing with a data breach can be extremely damaging to your business.
+If organisations aren’t taking relevant precautions to appropriately collect, process, store and re-use sensitive data, they will be at a much higher risk of a data breach.
+This can result in considerably high fines that can be extremely damaging to your business, especially after the implementation of the General Data Protection Regulation (GDPR).
 Other outcomes can include: increased transaction fees, prevention from accepting card payments, large forensic investigation fees for looking into the cause of a breach, bad publicity, a damaged reputation and expensive compensation fees to customers.
-Becoming PCI compliant is a long-term solution to increase the security of your business and network infrastructure.
+Becoming PCI compliant, or more effectively, trusting a PCI level 1 third party payment services provider is a long-term solution to increasing the security of your business and network infrastructure.

 3. All PCI compliant organisations need to prove they are following guidelines